Thresholds of Queen covers: Introduction

 \section{Introduction}

 How many Queens of Chess are required to cover every square of a board of size $n$ by $n$?
-A single Queen {\em covers} her own position and all orthogonal and all diagonal squares that she can reach in one move.
+Each Queen {\em covers} her own position, as well as all orthogonal and diagonal squares that she can reach in one move.
 This question has been researched in the literature (e.g. \cite{AV2017, BM2002, TG2007, W2002}), and nice surveys appear in \cite{C1990, JW2004}.\footnote{The classical $8$-Queens problem, and more generally the ``$N$-Queens problem'', is often credited to Max Bezzel \cite{MB1850}, but it is reported that Carl Friedrich Gauss also solved it, finding 72 solutions.
 This account appears in \cite{EL1883}, based on a letter from Gauss’s son Eugene.
-See also \cite{W} for a brief survey on this problem.
+See also \cite{W} for a brief survey of this problem.
 For a recent related study on infinite board sizes, see \cite{DS2019}. } If $n=3$, then a centralized Queen covers the full board.
 If $n=4$, the problem is already more interesting.
 Only two Queens are required, unless we impose that no Queen can attack any other Queen.
 Perhaps counter-intuitively, in that case, it is only possible to cover the full board with three Queens.
-In a sense, the crux is `the size of the board' and the requirement that the whole board must be covered.
+In a sense, the crux lies in `the size of the board' and the requirement that the whole board must be covered.
 We illustrate these motivating examples in Figure~\ref{fig:4by4}.